"If you don't step forward you will always remain in the same place."

 The Book of Wealth encloses the history of economics and finance relative to the history of the human race, along with Bancroft's extraordinary analysis, insight and inference into the psychology of economic exchange as he examines the individuals, organizations, and nations that have attained great wealth.
 Bancroft defines wealth as:

-Wealth pre-sup-poses something more than food, raiment, and shelter, there is the gratification, the position and prestige it affords to its owner with a certain mental serenity and satisfaction superior by far to the merely physical comfort…The desire for competency in regards to the world’s goods lies at the root of all ambition, and without ambitions, without aspirations, life is not worth living.
-Honor and fame are never made sweeter by the presence of poverty, love and duty must have bread to eat, learning and culture have their necessities; the arts no less than industry require sustenance…
+Wealth pre-sup-poses something more than food, raiment, and shelter, there is the gratification, the position, and prestige it affords to its owner with a certain mental serenity and satisfaction superior by far to the merely physical comfort…The desire for competency regarding the world’s goods lies at the root of all ambition, and without ambitions and aspirations, life is not worth living.
+Honor and fame are never made sweeter by the presence of poverty; love and duty must have bread to eat; learning and culture have their necessities; the arts, no less than industry, require sustenance…

-Intellectual culture, acquisition, and distribution of wealth, an increase of knowledge, and refinement of manners are among the chief concerns of the progressive man and these could not exist without wealth, for where there are no storehouses for wealth, there can no be storehouses for knowledge.”
+Intellectual culture, acquisition and distribution of wealth, an increase of knowledge, and refinement of manners are among the progressive man's chief concerns.
+These could not exist without wealth, for where there are no storehouses for wealth, there can be no storehouses for knowledge.”

 *Abstract from "The Book of Wealth" by Hubert Howe Bancroft

 Dr. John Demartini, wealth master and financial consultant to others, reports that the Rockefellers used The Book of Wealth to study the common traits essential to the mindset of the wealth masters.
 They indexed and juxtaposed wealth accumulation to social and cultural advancements and development in the Arts and Science that took place during the lifespan of these individuals and concluded that they shared an almost identical mentality.
 He writes:

 "Here are some of the discernible propensities and predilections of wealth masters: